Perth Modern School: City Beach Residential College

 Students from regional areas can board at City Beach Residential College.
-The college is located in City Beach, next to the International School of Western Australia.
+The college is located in City Beach.
 It is the only boarding facility for students of public schools in metropolitan Perth.
 It can accommodate up to 66 boarders from rural WA.
 However, it is not exclusively for Perth Modern students; students who are enrolled in selective gifted and talented programs in metropolitan Perth public schools (mainly John Curtin College of the Arts and Perth Modern School) can board there.
 As of 2018 the College accommodates 56 students.

 Raise the Roof campaign

 In 2016, the 'Raise the Roof' fundraising campaign was launched to raise funds to build a 700-seat auditorium.
 The campaign was criticised by members of the school's community.
 In 2016, students were suspended for criticising the principal via cartoons and social media.
 Their criticisms arose from funds advertised as being raised for the Princess Margaret Hospital Foundation being partially used for the Raise the Roof project.
 In 2017 an independent review of the project, initiated by the Department of Education, was published.
 The review was prompted by a letter sent to the Department's Director-General by 10 of the 15 board members, describing a loss of confidence in the principal, Lois Joll, due to a lack of consultation on issues including Raise the Roof.
 The review found fault on both sides, and requested that the Department of Education clarify the role of school boards and appropriate fund allocation.
 The Director-General chose to keep Joll as principal, describing her as "highly competent".
 Over the following four months, five members of the school board resigned, including Erica Smyth and the former P&C president.
 In 2019, the fundraising target to build 500 seats was reached.
 The Education Department subsequently organised a tender for the first stage of construction.
-Construction ceremonially began in May 2020, with the building officially opening on September 11 2021.
+Construction ceremonially began in May 2020, with the building officially opening on September 11, 2021.